 LM: All I know is would want to do that the way Diego Rivera did it.
 Every join of the wet plaster corresponded to a border in the work, so you never see any kind of patching.

 In preparation for a future fresco I made a big painting on canvas for an exhibition last year here in Brussels in the exhibition space of Hermes, a space called La Verrière.
 Even though it was on canvas, it was a large space so I approached it as though it was a kind of fresco.
-I worked out a way of doing it so that it was consistent from beginning to end and that it could accommodate some different hands as I had some help from assistants for certain parts of it, and do a certain amount in a day and when that’s done and you don’t go back, in part to make the deadline.
-That keeps a certain energy, but also amounts to a kind of training for when I get the chance to make a fresco.
+I worked out a way of doing it so that it was consistent from beginning to end and that it could accommodate some different hands as I had some help from assistants for parts of it, and do a certain amount in a day and when that’s done and you don’t go back, in part to make the deadline.
+That gives it an energy, but also amounts to a kind of training for when I get the chance to make a fresco.

 EFFECTS: Interiors and dreams are often talked about together—people talk about ‘dream interiors’, ‘dream houses’—but dreams are complicated things.
 Interiors are complicated things too.
 Walter Benjamin talked about the 19th century bourgeois interior as a hysterical dream set against the nightmare of work, and Freud had an image of the unconscious barging its way through the hallway of the preconscious and into the orderly salon of the conscious mind.
 In your work you reference interiors and artists that are complicated and contradictory.
 I wondered if you see your work as akin to dream analysis, working through aesthetic contradictions, exposing latent fantasies in these aesthetic worlds?

 LM: In Beatriz Colomina’s essay on Eileen Gray’s house on the south coast of France, E1027, she makes a beautiful point about the layout of the house: the fact that the normal layout of a bourgeois house would be very gendered, the ‘female’ space would be the boudoir, situated off the bedroom, and then the ‘male’ space would be the smoking room which would be off the dining room.
 But in Eileen Gray’s house, the studio connects directly to the bedroom.
 There is no ‘male’ space in the house, even though it was nominally designed to share with her then lover Jean Badovici .
-If you look at something like Art Nouveau, which is of course so visually arresting, once you get to visit the spaces you realise that what’s actually important there is its use of steel and interior lighting and air and, actually, much better conditions for servants.
+If you look at something like Art Nouveau, which is of course so visually arresting, once you get to visit the spaces you realise that what’s actually important there is mostly structural and interior lighting and air and, actually, much better conditions for servants.
 It’s interesting to think about houses that have these borders between staff and private spaces.

 The house in Ostend was divided in two—it was partly taken over by one of the children of the family and converted—so in the half I own you don’t get the experience of the full house as it was when it was made.
 Nevertheless there are design solutions that are intentionally odd: for instance in the principle bathroom, if you lie in the bath and you open the door you are looking out into the big main hallway, a semi-public space.
 Knowing the family and how traditional they were, that seems like such an unusual break between an extremely intimate and feminine space—a bathtub—and a hallway.
 Little things like that might seem minor but they’re very important because they relate to threshholds.
+All these intentional and unintentional breaks with logic ‘queer’ it.

 And after Art Nouveau there was the Secession movement in Vienna.
 Where you have the interior as a location for male expression, as an avant-garde space.
 It is so unusual in the history of art for the interior to be a male experimental space, like the Casa Balla in Rome—the home Giacomo Balla made with his wife and daughters.

 I’m doing a project this year in Turin at the Pinacoteca Agnelli, and in that city you’ve got those two local male hysterics Carlo Mollino and Gianni Agnelli.
-I’ve looked through all the coffee table books of Agnelli’s houses and private art collection, and I can find pictures of him with his family and with his wife, but I can never find him depicted alone in his house.
+I’ve looked through all the coffee table books of Agnelli’s houses and private art collection, and I can find pictures of him with his family and with his wife, but I can never find him depicted alone in his house, which I find telling.
 He and Mollino obviously used design and interiors as a form of personal expression, but had to use women as proxies (Mollino photographed sex workers in his interiors) to not feel emasculated.
 It was the job of Agnelli’s wife to embody that side of him, and express the wealth and taste of the family.
 All very The Theory of the Leisure Class by Veblen.

 As for me, I live and work in the same house.
 It’s a permeable space, in that I have a lot of people passing through and living here for extended periods.
 I had Ukrainian refugees living with me for 9 months last year—I’ve usually got someone living in my guesthouse.
 It’s a private space, it’s an intimate space, but it’s also my place of work.
 It’s semi-commercial, in that people come to showroom events in my studio.
 I feel so lucky to be a woman in this time—you have that whole legacy of domestic space being a kind of prison, or the only space of expression for women, which began to change with Modernism.
 People like Coco Chanel or Eileen Gray made their house part of their persona, and they invited people in.

 I found that several women from the Modern period chose map murals for their walls.
 In the salon of the house of Elsa Schiaparelli there was a big map of the Basque Country, the designer Madeleine Vionnet had a map in her home of Fontainebleau where she lived, Eileen Gray, in her house, had a map of the West Indies.
 So the home is never a cage, you are always connected to the outside world.
 I spend a lot of time at home.
 Even as a child I used to crawl around in the dark, just feeling the house.
 Encountering those other beautiful spaces—whether that’s the rebuilding of the Mackintosh Macdonald house at the Hunterian in Glasgow or the Palais Stoclet or this house in Oostende, or the Alhambra, or the Parthenon—produce very intangible, sensory feelings, like, oh shit, this space is kind of perfect.
 I try to bring a bit of that sensitivity and feeling to every exhibition I make.
+Sorry, I havn’t answered your question.
+Or I can only answer it in an indirect way...

 EFFECTS: Something I’m drawing out of what you’ve said is how you analyse the oppositions that are buried in interiors.
 You talked about interior space divided between worker and employer, masculine and feminine.
 You talked about the oppositions to interiors themselves: maps and murals, public space etc. I apologise if this is a bit too obvious, but I see in your work something of the logic of deconstruction—the way you look at opposites or binaries and then work in the space between them, to reimagine, to re-fictionalise.
 Does that make sense?